 Many people report that caffeine is a major panic trigger for them.
 Others say the glutamine is.
 You may have a sensitivity or allergy to certain foods, which can cause your panic attacks, or make them worse.
 A good way to find out is to write a food diary.

 Write a diary and list all the food that you eat everyday and look for a potential link between your diet and anxiety or panic attacks.
 If you find a link, eliminate the source and see what happens.
 Sometimes there’s a simple solution to a big problem.

 #5 – Relaxation Therapies

-Massage, Yoga, Reiki, Meditation – Are not only a lot of fun – They are very relaxing as well.
-If you can get a relaxing massage once a week or two – Good for you and very good for chronic anxiety.
+Massage, Yoga, Reiki, Meditation are not only a lot of fun; they are very relaxing as well.
+If you can get a relaxing massage once a week or two, it's good for you and very good for chronic anxiety.
 Yoga and Reiki are helpful as well and meditation, if you have time for it, is especially effective.

 You have to get your heart pumping every day.
 Remind your heart that you’re still alive and it will love you back instantly.
 Many studies have proven that regular exercise (and I don’t mean your daily walk from the bathroom to the kitchen) is an excellent anxiety treatment.

 It reduces the stress hormones and elevates those “feel good” hormones mentioned above.
 At least try to walk (as fast as you can) for a half an hour every day.
 You won’t believe how amazing you will feel (not to mention how much healthier you will become).

 Millions of Americans suffer from anxiety because they hate their job or just work too much (more than 48 hours a week).
 If you have no idea where your anxiety and panic attacks came from, it’s time to ask yourself if you work too much or just simply hate your job.